Seanba/SuperPrefabReplacement/README.md

 public void SetGroupNumber(int value);
 ```

 > **Tip**: When using custom properties this way make sure that your methods, properties, or fields are `public` and have a matching name and type - otherwise they will not be called.
+Methods also must return the `void` type.

 With our `Prefab Replacement`, `Custom Properties`, and `MonoBeahviours` in place we know have our example map being imported to our design.